cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-to-17.1.md

 ---
 lang: en_US
-title: Updating to 17.0.3
+title: Updating to 17.1
+permalink: /updating-to-17-1
+redirect_from:
-permalink: /updating-to-17-0-3
+    - /updating-to-17-0-3
 ---

 ## Required Reading

-If you're on an unsupported firmware version, you can update to !!!include(./docs/en_US/include/latestfw)!!! and wait for an available jailbreak on iOS/iPadOS !!!include(./docs/en_US/include/latestfw)!!! instead.
-Keep in mind, you'll most likely be waiting for a jailbreak for a while if your device did not already support palera1n.
+If you're on an unsupported firmware version, you can update to !!!include(./docs/en_US/include/latestfw)!!! and either jailbreak with palera1n or wait for an available jailbreak on iOS !!!include(./docs/en_US/include/latestfw)!!! instead.
+Keep in mind, you'll most likely be waiting for a jailbreak for a while if your device cannot already use palera1n.

 This is achieved by simply updating through the Settings application normally.
 Because the latest version for these devices is !!!include(./docs/en_US/include/latestfw)!!!, we can easily update to the desired firmware version.